WatchmanDoor/WatchmanSDK-iOS/README.md

 # WatchmanSDK for iOS
-WatchmanSDK for iOS helps developers to integrate our products in their own systems.
+WatchmanSDK for iOS helps developers to integrate our products into their own systems.
 Developed by a core team of engineers at Watchman Door, these components enable a reliable development workflow.

 ## Requirements
 * XCode 10 or higher